-Medications - synthetic hormones for hypothyroidism and antithyroid medicines or beta-blockers for hyperthyroidism
+Medications: Synthetic hormones for managing hypothyroidism and antithyroid medicines or beta-blockers for hyperthyroidism.

-Radioactive iodine - for Graves' disease and toxic nodular goiter, this treatment involves taking a pill that helps shrink or kill thyroid cells
+Radioactive iodine treatment: Utilized for conditions like Graves' disease and toxic nodular goiter, involving the ingestion of a pill to shrink or kill thyroid cells.

-Thyroid hormone replacement therapy - this treatment is used when the thyroid gland has been removed or is not functioning properly
+Thyroid hormone replacement therapy: Utilized when the thyroid gland is removed or not functioning adequately.

-Supplements - iodine and selenium are two minerals that are important for thyroid health, and some people with thyroid disorders or risk factors may need to take supplements containing these minerals.
+Supplements: Iodine and selenium are crucial minerals for thyroid health.
+Some individuals with thyroid disorders or risk factors may consider supplements containing these minerals.

 How Can You Support Your Thyroid With Supplements?

-There are a few nutrients that have a direct effect on your body's ability to produce thyroid hormone.
+Several nutrients play a direct role in supporting your body's ability to produce thyroid hormone.

 1 Body Thyroid Support

-Thyroid Support Formula is not manufactured with wheat, gluten, soy, milk, egg, fish, or tree nut ingredients.
+It's important to note that 1 Body Thyroid Support Formula is free from common allergens including wheat, gluten, soy, milk, egg, fish, and tree nut ingredients.